Limburg Süd station: Construction and commissioning

 The construction of the station began with a groundbreaking ceremony on 24 September 2001.
 The station building was completed on 12 July 2002.
 9000 sq m of earth was excavated for the station building and 2,000 cubic metres of concrete or reinforced concrete were poured.

 On 1 August 2002, the station was opened for operations along with the new line.
 More than 2,000 people, including the premier of Hesse, Roland Koch, watched the arrival of the first ICE 3, which arrived six minutes ahead of schedule in Limburg in the early morning of 1 August 2002.

 From the commissioning of the new line, two class 218 locomotives were stationed at the station, ready to tow broken-down trains on the new line.
 These were removed in 2010/2011.

 South Limburg was one of three intermediate stations between Cologne and Frankfurt Airport that was served by every third train.
 The station building was completed in November 2003.

 Passenger Traffic and Economic Benefit

 The passenger traffic had gradually increased since its opening in 2002.
 The robust increase of 32 per cent from 2003 to 2005 assured that Limburg Süd would remain utilised after an operational review in 2007.
 The daily passenger count has remained stable between 2,500 and 2,700 ever since.

 A survey done in 2004 showed 96 per cent of passengers boarding the trains between 5 and 9 o'clock in the morning were commuters.
-The majority of passengers are commuting to Frankfurt am Main (about 1,000 km each way).
+The majority of passengers are commuting to Frankfurt am Main.

 A 2010 study by the University of Hamburg and the London School of Economics and Political Science showed the small economic growth of 2.7 per cent from 2002 to 2006 in the surrounding area of Limburg Süd and Montabaur stations.